bjorn-ali-goransson/arabic-transliteration/README.md

 Arabic Transliteration in PHP
 ==========================

-This function takes an arabic string like نَعْبُدُ and returns a latinized transliteration like 'naʿbud' (somewhat resembling the ALA-LC standard).
+This function takes an arabic string like نَعْبُدُ and returns a latinized transliteration like /naʿbud/ (somewhat resembling the ALA-LC standard).

 Usage: include transliteration.php and call: